Read Up, Parents: 14 Super Simple Ways to Get Free Books for Kids

 Type “children” in the search field and classic kids’ books will appear, from “The Tale of Peter Rabbit” to “Peter Pan” to “Anne of Green Gables” and many other favorites.

-The site offers a total of over 59,000 ebooks to download for free, including many books for kids.
+The site offers over 59,000 ebooks to download for free, including many books for kids.

 Launched in 2004, ManyBooks aims to create an extensive library of digital books that are available for free on the internet.
 The site adds new books on a near-daily basis, including an entire section dedicated to kids’ books